Unleash/unleash/docs/developer-guide.md

 ## PostgreSQL with docker

-If you dont want to install PostgreSQL locally you can spin up an instance with docker.
+If you don't want to install PostgreSQL locally, you can spin up an Docker instance.
 We have created a script to ease this process: `scripts/docker-postgres.sh`

 ## Commands